s. Provisions, Contingent liabilities and Contingent assets

 Defined Benefit Plans

 The Company has defined benefit plan namely gratuity for all its employees.
 Liability for defined benefit plan is provided based on valuations, as at the balance sheet date, carried out by an independent actuary.
 The actuarial valuation method used by the independent actuary for measuring the liability is the projected unit credit method.
-Actuarial losses and gains are recognised in the statement of profit and loss for the year.
+Actuarial losses and gains are recognised statement of profit and loss for the year.
 Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in the statement of profit or loss as past service costs.

 The Company’s liabilities on account of gratuity and leave encashment are determined at the end of each financial year on the basis of actuarial Valuation as per requirements of Accounting Standard 15 on “Employee Benefits”.